All Episodes

 It's all going to get chalked up to racism.

-Nobody's going to have the guts to criticize Obama.
+And I said, by the time it's done, nobody's going to have the guts to criticize Obama.

-He's going to have a clean slate ahead of him because nobody is going to have the guts to be critical, because everybody who does is going to immediately be labeled a racist.
+He's going to have a clean slate ahead of him because nobody is going to have the guts to be critical because everybody who does is going to immediately be labeled a racist.

 And that's exactly what's happened.

-Just seems like the anger gets even worse.
+It just seems like the anger gets even worse, even when a situation gets rectified.

 And I know that most people don't want this.